 Cyberlink’s PowerDirector is kind of an Android equivalent of iMovie (above).
 The app’s easy-to-use interface lets you arrange and edit your scenes on a timeline, as well as add titles and transitions.
 There’s also a good selection of effects, the ability to add background music and voiceovers, a photo collage maker, and support for slow motion.

 The downside of the free version is that you’ll have watermarks added to your videos, but a one-off $5 in-app purchase will remove these, as well as letting you export at 1080p rather than 720p.

 From the makers of the GoPro, Splice is aimed at people editing footage from that action camera, but it began life as an all-purpose video editing app and continues to serve that role well, whether the footage comes direct from your iDevice or elsewhere.

 Splice also lets you lay down multiple audio tracks, offering you the use of free songs and sound effects, as well as syncing with your iTunes library.
-It’s iOS-only for now, but GoPro also offers a free (though more basic) video editing app for Android users in the form of .
+Best of all, it’s free to download, with no ads or watermarks.